Dhiraj123-star/langchain_groq/README.md

 **❌ "GROQ_API_KEY not found"**
 - Solution: Create `.env` file with your API key

+**❌ "Streaming not working"**
+- Check internet connection stability
+- Try toggling streaming mode off/on
+- Verify model supports streaming

-**❌ "Failed to initialize"**
+**❌ "Failed to initialize chat handler"**
 - Check internet connection
 - Verify API key is valid
 - Ensure sufficient API credits

-**❌ "Model not available"**
+**❌ "Session history issues"**
-- Try a different model from the dropdown
+- Try clearing conversation history
-- Check Groq service status
+- Reset application if problems persist

-### Debug Mode
+### Performance Tips

-Enable verbose logging by setting `verbose=True` in the conversation chain.
+- **For fastest responses**: Use `llama-3.1-8b-instant` with streaming disabled
+- **For best experience**: Use any model with streaming enabled
+- **For complex tasks**: Use `openai/gpt-oss-120b` or `qwen/qwen3-32b`
+- **For balanced performance**: Use `gemma2-9b-it` with streaming enabled

 **⚡ Built with ❤️ using LangChain + Groq + Streamlit**

-*Start chatting with AI in seconds - no complex setup required!*
+*Experience lightning-fast AI conversations with real-time streaming - no complex setup required!*